Have you decided to visit Vilnius in May?

 Great choice!
 As Vilnius is one of the greenest capitals of Europe, a lot of trees and flowers start blossoming in May, the days get warmer, brighter and longer.

 So pack your things and don’t miss an opportunity to travel to Vilnius this month.
 Along with your trip, don’t forget to read our monthly article dedicated to help you to find the best things to do in Vilnius in May.

 1st of May: Labor Day

-There are no special traditions dedicated to this day in Lithuania, people enjoy the public holidays and if the weather is good spend the time in a nature.
-Nevertheless, it is important to remember that it is the day to celebrate the economic and social achievements in a labor conditions and continue the further improvements in this field.
+There are no special traditions dedicated to this day in Lithuania.
+The weather traditionally is good (fingers crossed for this year too), so people simply enjoy the public holidays and spend the time in nature.
+Nevertheless, it is important to remember that it is the day to celebrate the economic and social achievements in labor conditions and continue the further improvements in this field.

-7th of May: Mother’s Day
+2nd of May: Mother’s Day

-20th of May: Street Music Day
+21st of May: Street Music Day

 You can find more information about it here.